wevote/WeVoteServer/docs/README_API_INSTALL_SETUP_DATABASE.md

 If you do not see "WeVoteServer", then do the following:

-1) Right-click on "Servers" and choose "Create > Server"
+1) Right-click on "Servers" and choose "Register > Server"

 2) Name: WeVoteServer